A-Peradelles/A-Peradelles/README.md

 I'm currently learning Python.

-I'm looking for help for initiate in a Programer Career.
+I'm looking for help to initiate in a Programer Career.

 Linkedin: https://www.linkedin.com/in/andre-peradelles-244626134/